OWASP SAMM — Software Assurance Maturity Model

 Overview

-OWASP SAMM (Software Assurance Maturity Model) is an open-source cybersecurity framework that helps organizations evaluate and improve their secure software development practices through structured maturity assessments.
+OWASP SAMM (Software Assurance Maturity Model) is an open-source cybersecurity and software assurance framework that helps organizations evaluate, develop, and improve their secure software development practices.
+The model provides a structured approach to measuring and enhancing the maturity of processes related to software security throughout the software development lifecycle (SDLC).

 Why it Matters